BornInTheMiddleOfUniverse/webster/README.md

 [ ] Location update based on the google map
 [ ] Need to redirect to home when Logged out but didn't refresh [ ] Social logins with Passport
+[ ] Save volume preference to the LocalStrage

 //bug fix
 [ ] watch.pug 'small' href (maybe after video size modification, it will work)